msanders/snipmate.vim/README.rst

-    After several unsuccessful attempts of contacting Michael Sanders, no commits in last half year and long pull request line on github (none of pull requests were commented/replied/rejected) I decided to take action and step up and bring some love to this widly used plugin.
+    After several unsuccessful attempts of contacting Michael Sanders, no commits in last half year and long pull request line on github (none of pull requests were commented/replied/rejected) I decided to take action, step up and bring some love to this widely used plugin.

     But nothing to worry about.
 We all get busy, accupied with our daily work or just lose interest in doing boring maintainance.

-    While reviewing pull requests on github.com/msanders I found lots of great improvements and I decided to **friendly** fork it, review and apply patches that were sent, notify all the patch submiters and decided to do maintainance of snipmate.vim from now on.
-Ofcourse if somebody want to help, please don't hesitate to write me, I'm open to all suggestions.
-The only thing in what I'm not interested is leaving things like they are now.
+    While reviewing pull requests on github.com/msanders I found lots of great improvements and I decided to **friendly** fork it, review and apply patches that were sent, notify all the patch submitters and decided to maintain snipmate.vim from now on.
+Of course if somebody wants to help, please do not hesitate to write me, I am open to any suggestions.

-    Maybe I'll only maintain it for a while until Michael Sanders takes things back into his hand or until some other super-hero shows up.
+    Maybe I will only maintain it for a while until Michael Sanders takes things back into his hand or until some other super-hero shows up.

     Tnx and happy snipmating, Rok Garbas, 2011-02-02